Agnes of god

-THE STORY: A young nun is accused of murdering an infant she gave birth to in a cloistered convent.
+A young nun is accused of murdering an infant she gave birth to in a cloistered convent.
 The psychiatrist assigned to her case meets opposition in the convent’s Mother Superior, and all three women explore questions of Faith, Memory, and the meaning of Sainthood.

-THE BACKSTORY: I had been writing for several years, not taking it seriously and supporting myself by my acting work, when I got an acting job at the 1977 Eugene O’Neill Playwrights’ Conference.
+I had been writing for several years, not taking it seriously and supporting myself by my acting work, when I got an acting job at the 1977 Eugene O’Neill Playwrights’ Conference.
 I was so swept away by the work done there that I returned to New York City determined to go back to the O’Neill as a playwright.
 I wrote a play which made the semi-finals but not the final cut for the summer of ’78, and during that summer I did most of the initial work on Agnes.
 For a good while I had been looking for an idea upon which to hang a play about questions of faith – looking, essentially, for a plot clothesline.
 About a year earlier I had seen a headline in the Post or the News shouting “Nun Kills Baby!”
 I didn’t read the actual story, but something like nine months later I woke up in the middle of the night with an “Aha!” moment.
 The title was obvious – a bad liturgical pun – and the cast was kept to a minimum because I felt small, simple plays worked best at the O’Neill.
 I wanted to challenge myself to write full, rich women’s roles, and so the psychiatrist, who at first thought was a man, became a woman.
 I submitted the play to the O’Neill, as well as to Jon Jory at Actors Theatre of Louisville, where I had worked a lot as an actor.

 On May 1, 1979, I got a call from my wife while I was visiting my sister in Florida – I had received a telegram informing me that my play had been accepted for the 1979 O’Neill Conference.
 At that moment I knew my life had changed.
 The play was workshopped at the O’Neill (Dianne Weist played the title role) and subsequently received an amateur production in Kingston, Jamaica, a production I went to see a week after my father passed away in October.
 Jon Jory, in the meantime, accepted the play for the 1980 Humana Festival, where it premiered professionally.
 As a result of that production, the play received something like six regional productions the following year, although no New York producers saw it in Louisville.